salopensource/sal-saml/README.md

     #### Group Attribute Statements

     Sal does not support these at this time.
 1. Under "Feedback":

     Are you a customer or partner?
 I'm an Okta customer adding an internal app
     App type: This is an internal app that we have created

-Now that Okta is setup you will need to modify your settings.py to match.
-Note if you used the Attribute Statements above you should not have to modify the `SAML_ATTRIBUTE_MAPPING` variable.
-The metadata file can be downloaded from the Application's "Sign On" tab > Settings > SAML 2.0 > "Identity Provider metadata" link.
-The `idp` URLs are found under the "Sign On" > Settings > SAML 2.0 > "View Setup Instructions" button.
+1. Download the metadata file from: "Sign On" tab > Settings > SAML 2.0 > "Identity Provider metadata" link
+    * Rename the file to `metadata.xml` to match the docker run example.
+Make sure to move this file to the correct location on your docker host.

+1. Under "Sign On" tab > Settings > SAML 2.0 > "View Setup Instructions", you will find the "Identity Provider Single Sign-On URL" and "Identity Provider Issuer" which will go into the `settings.py` > `idp` section.

 # Help

 For more information on what to put in your settings.py, look at https://github.com/knaperek/djangosaml2
+Also, swing by the #sal channel on the MacAdmins slack team (https://macadmins.org/)